 It is intended that this power be exercisable by the Chair, without the need for any Council resolution.
-The Chair may choose to order the removal of a person whose actions immediately threaten the stability of the Meeting or wrongly threatens his or her authority in chairing the Meeting.
+The Chair may choose to order the removal of a person whose actions immediately threaten the stability of the Meeting or wrongly threatens their authority in chairing the Meeting.